Cap-and-invest auctions and market

 Businesses that are covered under the Climate Commitment Act must obtain compliance instruments equal to their covered emissions each year.
 Each instrument (emissions allowance or offset credit) is equal to one metric ton of greenhouse gases.

 In December 2021, Washington joined the Western Climate Initiative, Inc. (WCI), the nonprofit that provides the auction platform for the linked programs in California and Québec, as well as the stand-alone program in Nova Scotia.

-At the end of each four-year compliance period, participating emitters must submit "compliance instruments" — emissions allowances and offset credits, if applicable — equal to their covered emissions for all four years.
+Over the course of each four-year compliance period, businesses must submit allowances or offset credits ('instruments') equal to their covered emissions.

 - Nov.
 1, 2024: 30% of 2023 emissions